 Sam Ehlinger feels a little bit like J.T.
 Barrett, not in regards to the style or merits of their individual play, but in how long it feels both have worn a college football uniform.
 On top of that, how little we all thought about their NFL draft prospects until their time at their schools was up.
-After all, Ehlinger returned for a reason, right?
+After all, Ehlinger returned for as the Texas Longhorns qb for a reason, right?
 We’ve all heard and told the jokes about him playing fullback or tight end at the next level, so imagine my surprise when he appeared at the number five spot in Dane Brugler’s preseason quarterback rankings.
 So I decided to take a deeper dive and see what Ehlinger’s NFL Draft prospects are.

 Sam Ehlinger’s NFL Draft outlook